The significant accounting policies adopted in the preparation of these consolidated financial statements are set out below:

 Financial assets that are held for trading and whose performance is evaluated on a fair value basis are measured at FVSI because they are neither held to collect contractual cash flows nor held both to collect contractual cash flows and to sell financial assets.

-Assessments whether contractual cash flows are solely payments of principal and interest
+Assessments whether contractual cash flows are solely payments of principal and profit

 For the purposes of this assessment, “principal” is the fair value of the financial asset on initial recognition.
-“Interest” is the consideration for the time value of money, the credit and other basic lending risk associated with the principal amount outstanding during a particular period and other basic lending costs (e.g. liquidity risk and administrative costs), along with profit margin.
+“Profit” is the consideration for the time value of money, the credit and other basic financing risk associated with the principal amount outstanding during a particular period and other basic financing costs (e.g. liquidity risk and administrative costs), along with profit margin.

 - contingent events that would change the amount and timing of cash flows;